MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/supported-repositories.md

 ```

 You don't need credentials to search, download, or install packages from your self-hosted server.
-You can require an API key to publish packages to your server.
-For more information about getting a
-NuGet API key, see the _Adding packages to the feed externally_ section of
-[Using NuGet.Server to Host NuGet Feeds][04].

 ### Self-hosted NuGet server limitations